 As part of its overall investment process, the Fund's investments are subject to the Advisor's ESG screening process, as described below.
-The Advisor analyzes each issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data and scores to assess whether an issuer should be considered for investment.
-The Advisor's ESG screening process requires that all below investment grade debt (i.e., "junk bonds") issuers be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
-The Advisor's core to investment grade issuers, although generally they are not assigned an ESG Score by the Advisor.
+Generally, before the Fund invests in a below investment grade (i.e, "junk bonds") corporate security, the Advisor analyzes the issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data to assess whether an issuer should be considered for investment.
+The Advisor's ESG screening process requires that all below investment grade corporate debt issuers considered for purchased be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
+The Advisor may also assign an ESG Score to investment grade issuers, although generally they are not assigned an ESG Score by the Advisor.
 The Advisor's ESG screening process is designed to largely exclude issuers that it believes are inconsistent with the goals and objectives expressed in the UN Global Compact's Principles and Sustainable Development Goals, which may change over time.
 In addition, the Advisor's ESG screening process seeks to exclude debt obligations of issuers that, together with any affiliates, are involved in and derive significant revenue (i.e., more than 50% of their revenue) from certain industries or product lines, including:

-- the speculative extraction of oil and gas (commonly referred to as exploration and production); - the speculative extraction of thermal coal or the generation of electricity using coal; - hazardous chemicals, pesticides and wastes, or ozone depleting substances; - endangered or protected wildlife or wildlife products, the production or trade of which is banned by applicable global conventions and agreements; - pornography or prostitution; - tobacco or tobacco-related products; - subprime lending or payday lending activities;
+- the speculative extraction of oil and gas (commonly referred to as exploration and production); - the speculative extraction of thermal coal or the generation of electricity using coal; - hazardous chemicals, pesticides and wastes, or ozone depleting substances; - endangered or protected wildlife or wildlife products, the production or trade of which is banned by applicable global conventions and agreements; - pornography or prostitution; - tobacco or tobacco-related products;

-- firearms or weapons, including controversial weapons (e.g., cluster bombs, anti-personnel mines, and chemical or biological weapons); and - components or services that have been specifically designed or designated for military purposes, or for the functioning of controversial weapons.
+- subprime lending or payday lending activities; - firearms or weapons, including controversial weapons (e.g., cluster bombs, anti-personnel mines, and chemical or biological weapons); and - components or services that have been specifically designed or designated for military purposes, or for the functioning of controversial weapons.

-The Advisor may sell all or a portion of a position of the Fund's portfolio holdings when, in its opinion, one or more of the following occurs, among other reasons: (1) the deterioration of an issuer's fundamentals; (2) changes in business strategy or key personnel, (3) rating agency downgrades or a decline in credit quality metrics, (4) the Adviser finds more attractive investment opportunities for the Fund; or (5) the Fund requires cash to meet requests for redemptions of shares.
+The Advisor may sell all or a portion of a position of the Fund's portfolio holdings when, in its opinion, one or more of the following occurs, among other reasons: (1) the deterioration of an issuer's fundamentals; (2) changes in business strategy or key personnel: (3) rating agency downgrades or a decline in credit quality metrics; (4) the Adviser finds more attractive investment opportunities for the Fund; or (5) the Fund requires cash to meet requests for redemptions of shares.

 When the Advisor believes that current market, economic, political or other conditions are unsuitable and would impair the pursuit of the Fund's investment objectives, the Fund may invest some or all of its assets in cash or cash equivalents, including but not limited to, obligations of the U.S. Government, money market fund shares, commercial paper, certificates of deposit and/or bankers acceptances, as well as other interest bearing or discount obligations or debt instruments that carry an investment grade rating by a national rating agency.
-When the Fund takes a temporary defensive position, it could reduce any benefit from any upswing in the general market.
-During such periods, the Fund may not achieve its investment objectives.
+When the Fund takes a temporary defensive position, the Fund may not achieve its investment objectives.